Roy Saari: 1964 Tokyo Olympics

-Roy Allen Saari (February 26, 1945 – December 30, 2008) was an American swimmer and water polo player.
-He qualified for the 1964 Summer Olympics in both disciplines, and chose swimming, as the Olympic rules of the time did not allow him to compete in two sports.
-He won a gold medal as a member of the first-place U.S. team in the 4×200-meter freestyle relay, setting a new world record in the final with teammates Steve Clark, Gary Ilman and Don Schollander (7:52.1).
-Individually he earned a silver medal in the 400-meter individual medley (4:47.1).
-He also advanced to the finals of the 400-meter freestyle and 1,500-meter freestyle, placing fourth and seventh, respectively.
-Before the Olympics Saari became the first person to break the 17 minute barrier over 1500 m, but in the Olympic final he was suffering from a cold and clocked a mere 17:29.2.
+Roy won a gold medal as a member of the first-place U.S. team in the 4×200-meter freestyle relay at the 64 Olympics, setting a new world record in the final with teammates Steve Clark, Gary Ilman and Don Schollander who swam a combined record time of 7:52.1.
+Individually, he earned a silver medal in the 400-meter individual medley at the 1964 Olympics with a time of 4:47.1.
+He also advanced to the finals of the 400-meter freestyle and 1,500-meter freestyle, placing fourth and seventh, respectively as noted earlier.